Point Cook Road and Sneydes Road intersection upgrade

 Changes to vehicle movements

-To eliminate the risk of side impact crashes, the ability to turn right across Point Cook Road from Middle Park Drive and Point Cook Village will be removed.
-‘Keep clear’ line marking will be installed on Point Cook Road at the Middle Park Drive intersection to provide space for vehicles entering Point Cook Road from Middle Park Drive.
+To eliminate the risk of side impact crashes, the ability to turn right across Point Cook Road from Middle Park Drive and Point Cook Village is no longer permitted.
+‘Keep Clear’ line markings will be installed on Point Cook Road at the Middle Park Drive intersection to provide space for vehicles entering Point Cook Road from Middle Park Drive.

 Our Road Safety Assessment indicates it is not safe for drivers to make these right turn movements across multiple lanes.